 Technical Standards & Tolerances

-At INTRESTEIN, we utilize precision machining and “Cold Processing” to achieve high-clarity results.
-However, because we work with a variety of materials and production methods, we categorize our products into three distinct Tolerance Classes.
+At INTRESTEIN, we work with a variety of materials and production methods, we categorize our products into three distinct Tolerance Classes.

 1. Tolerance Classes

-Unless otherwise specified in your project quote or product description, the following standards apply:
+Unless otherwise specified in your project or product description, the following standards apply:

 | Class | Description | Dimensional Tolerance | Surface Standard |